 Determine what keywords achieve the highest conversion rates, and use that information to optimize your strategy.

-Next, leverage that information to inform your content strategy as well.
-Other relevant data like site search information, customer behavior, and other metrics can be used to increase the efficiency of both your SEO and PPC campaigns.
+Next, leverage that information to inform your content strategy.
+Other relevant data, such as site search information, customer behavior, and other metrics, can help increase the efficiency of your SEO and PPC campaigns.

 3. Test your keywords

-A/B testing is crucial for any successful digital marketing strategy, and a combined approach to SEO and PPC can enhance your testing abilities even further.
+A/B testing is crucial to any successful digital marketing strategy, and a combined approach to SEO and PPC can further enhance your testing capabilities.

 Testing is crucial for brands that really want to leave an impression on consumers and increase traffic to their ecommerce pages.
 To ensure that your messaging is effective, A/B testing is the way to go.